Vivantio/apisamples/README.md

-# apisamples
+# Vivantio Pro / ITSM API Samples
-This is the new home for API samples for the Vivantio Pro / ITSM API.
+This is the new home for API samples for Vivantio Pro / ITSM.
 We're just getting started with introducing the samples, so we'd love to hear back from you with your thoughts on:
 * What languages / technologies you use
 * What sort of samples you'd like to see
 * Any other feedback!